What is the meaning of ‘CIO’?

-First, there is a simpler question: What does the abbreviation “CIO” stand for?
-The answer: “Chief Information Officer.”
-But what is the exact role?
+First, there is a simpler question: What does the abbreviation ‘CIO’ stand for?
+The answer: ‘Chief Information Officer.’
+But what is the CIO’s role?
 How is the CIO different from the CTO?
 How does a CIO make a difference to a mid-market business?

 There is no universally agreed definition of a CIO’s role.
-But in our view, a CIO is a C-suite position responsible for all aspects of IT, including organization, systems, and processes.
+But in our view, a CIO is a Board-level leader whose remit encompasses all aspects of IT, including systems, processes, organization, and governance.

 The CIO helps develop the vision and strategy of the business and ensures the systems and processes create a firm foundation for growth.

-For CIOs to succeed, they must be expert at delivering complex, transformational projects.
-And they must know how to make technology and people work successfully to achieve business goals.
+For CIOs to succeed, they must be expert at delivering complex, transformational digital programmes.
+And they must know how to make technology and people work successfully to achieve commercial aims.
 This means understanding IT in detail as well as being an impressive communicator and organizational leader.

 What does a CIO do?
 What are the roles and responsibilities?